Chemo-kinematics of the Milky Way from the SDSS-III MARVELS Survey: Results

 We also analyzed the metallicity distributions of the other two kinematically identified population groups, which are displayed in table \ref{tab:fehpop}.
-The large spread in metallicity of the Hercules stream is consistent with previous studies \citep[e.g.,][]{Raboud1998,Antoja2008} that reported large metallicity dispersions for this group.
-We also find a large dispersion in the Arcturus stars; a metallicity homogeneity would suggest an origin from remnants of open clusters, but the lack of a clear chemical signature of the Arcturus stars indicates origins from dynamical perturbations within the Galaxy \citep[e.g.,][]{Williams2009,Ramya2012}.

-All 19 of our Arcturus moving group candidate stars are designated to the thick disk, whereas the Hercules stream stars have three in the thin disk, three in the thin/thick disk, and ten in the thick disk. \citet{Arifyanto2006} also determined that the Arcturus group resided in the thick disk, and \citet{Bensby2014} found the general appearance ($\alpha$-abundance, age, and kinematics) to be similar to thick disk stars.
+We find a large dispersion in the Arcturus stars; a metallicity homogeneity would suggest an origin from remnants of open clusters, but the lack of a clear chemical signature of the Arcturus stars indicates origins from dynamical perturbations within the Galaxy \citep[e.g.,][]{Williams2009,Ramya2012}.
+All 19 of our Arcturus moving group candidate stars are designated to the thick disk. \citet{Arifyanto2006} determined that the Arcturus group resided in the thick disk, and \citet{Bensby2014} found the general appearance ($\alpha$-abundance, age, and kinematics) to be similar to thick disk stars.

+The large spread in metallicity of the Hercules stream is consistent with some previous studies \citep[e.g.,][]{Raboud1998,Antoja2008} that reported large metallicity dispersions for this group.
 However, \citet{Arifyanto2006} and \citet{Kushniruk2017} reported that the Hercules stream primarily resided in the thin disk. \citet{Bensby2014} measured the abundance trend of the Hercules stars to be similar to the inner disk ($R_{Gal}$ = 4 to 7 kpc, $R_{Gal}$ $\equiv$ galactocentric radius), but the stars lay between the inner and outer ($R_{Gal}$ = 9 to 12 kpc) disk.
 The net velocity component of the Hercules stars is directed radially outwards from the Galactic center, suggesting origins at slightly smaller Galactocentric radii \citep{Bensby2014}, which is consistent with previous speculations that the Hercules stream stars originated in the inner parts of the Galaxy where they were kinematically heated by the central bar \citep[e.g.,][]{Dehnen2000}.
+Our Hercules stream stars have seven in the thin disk, two in the thin/thick disk, and eight in the thick disk.

+Using GALAH survey \citep{DeSilva2015} data of nearby stars, \citet{Quillen2018} found that the Hercules stream is most strongly seen in higher metallicity stars [Fe/H] > 0.2, and disagree with previous studies that found no significant metallicity preference for Hercules stream stars in the solar neighborhood.
+However, we use the (U,V,W) definitions for the population from \citet{Bensby2014}.
+As thoroughly discussed by \citet{Ramya2016}, this definition places the stream deeper among the thick disk stars, explaining the large contribution from the thick disk and lower metallicity in our proposed Hercules stream members.

 The top of figure \ref{fig:vtotal_feh} displays total space velocities, $v_{tot}$, vs metallicity to examine any possible trends.
 This figure reveals a possible small correlation between the two properties, with higher velocity stars likely having lower metallicity, as would be expected if these stars are kinematically different than the sun.
 The blue squares display the median values with first and third quartiles as error bars for the data binned at 0.2 dex.
 Overall the metallicity and total space velocity relationship appears relatively flat up to $\sim$50 km s$^{-1}$ with a negative trend in metallicity from 50 to 200 km s$^{-1}$.